Recession Proofing Your Sales Organization

 Many folks in our network remain optimistic, some almost naive about the economy.
 But savvy leaders are preparing for the unknown.
 These leaders are adapting their ways of working and the messages they’re sending to their teams.

 As we enter budget and planning season, now is the time to get real.
-What are you doing to recession-proof your teams?
+What are you doing to recession proof your sales teams?

 1. Plan for multiple economic scenarios.
 We live in a world of uncertainty, but you still must commit to targets.
 Prepare and present multiple 2020 plans – the base-case, the pessimistic, and the optimistic.